 - 1. Attend the Mandatory Pre-Fall or Pre-Spring Semester Orientation Meeting. - 2.
 Develop the Study Plan in consultation with your MA advisor or Graduate Coordinator - 3.
-If you plan to use postgraduate units toward your MA, you must petition the Records Office for approval as soon as possible (see "Postgraduate Credit" in the University Catalog). - For CSUF students with a BA coming in to the MA program: A maximum of nine units of 400 and 500-level classes taken at CSUF may be applied towards the MA Study Plan, if they meet the following criteria: - o The grade earned was a B or better - o The units in questions were taken in the senior year - o The units were not used toward either the 120 units needed for the BA or toward the 45 units needed for the BA major in Anthropology - University policy allows graduate students coming from another university to petition for permission to apply up to nine units of graduate work, in which they earned a B or better, towards the CSUF Study Plan.
+If you plan to use postgraduate units toward your MA, you must petition the Registrar for approval as soon as possible (https://records.fullerton.edu/formsandrecords/petitions.php). - For CSUF students with a BA coming in to the MA program: A maximum of nine units of 400 and 500-level classes taken at CSUF may be applied towards the MA Study Plan, if they meet the following criteria: - o The grade earned was a B or better - o The units in questions were taken in the last two semesters - o The units were not used toward either the 120 units needed for the BA, or toward the 45 units needed for the Major in Anthropology - University policy allows graduate students coming from another university to petition for permission to apply up to nine units of graduate work, in which they earned a B or better, towards the CSUF Study Plan.
 However, the Division will determine equivalency, if any, of such coursework.
 Under most circumstances, the Division of Anthropology prefers that students take the core MA coursework at CSUF; typically only an elective course may be substituted. - 4.
-Become Classified: Graduate students who have completed 9 units of graduate coursework must file an official MA Study Plan to be classified as a graduate student in anthropology. - 5.
-Work with your MA Advisor closely in planning your Comprehensive Exam OR- designing your Thesis or Project research in taking courses that will help you achieve your research goals.
-Discuss with your advisor the composition of your thesis committee, which will be composed of the advisor and two other full time faculty members in the Division of Anthropology. - 6.
-Advance to Candidacy: Students will be advanced to candidacy when they have formed a committee and either created an approved plan for the Comprehensive Exam, or filed an approved Prospectus for the Thesis or Project. - 7.
+Work with your MA Advisor closely in designing your Thesis or Project research by taking courses that will help you achieve your research goals.
+Discuss with your advisor the composition of your thesis committee, which will be composed of the advisor and two other full time faculty members in the Division of Anthropology.
+Talk with your adviser about whether Thesis, Project, or Exam is the best course for you. - 5.
+Advance to Candidacy: Students are advanced to candidacy when they have formed a committee and either created an approved plan for the Comprehensive Exam, or filed an approved Prospectus for the Thesis or Project. - 6.
 Register for EITHER 6 units of Thesis, Project, or Exam [Exam is 3 units + one additional elective].
 (See discussion and description of these options in Section III.)
-A MAXIMUM of 6 total units of Thesis or Project is allowed. - 8.
-File for Graduation: Students must file for graduation check six months before graduation. - 9.
+A MAXIMUM of 6 total units of Thesis or Project is allowed. - 7.
+File for Graduation: Students must apply for graduation at least six months before graduation. - 8.
 Exceeding the Target Graduation Date: Students must stay continuously enrolled while in the MA program.
-If all coursework is completed, students may be approved to enroll in GS700 through Extended Education. - 10.
-Time to Degree: The Division of Anthropology is committed to ensuring that graduate students complete the MA degree as quickly as possible.
-By taking courses full-time or part-time, students can complete the degree using a two-year or three-year plan.
-Limited extensions may be granted in certain circumstances, but not beyond five years [the university time limit].
+If all coursework is completed, students in good standing may enroll in GS700 through Extended Education-approximate cost \$350 per semester [not needed for summer]. - 9.
+Time to Degree: This is a 2-year degree, and it is possible finish in 2-3 years if your life and work schedule permit.
+The University allows five years, and students may petition to extend to seven years [if your adviser approves].
+Courses "expire" after 7 years and may need to be re-taken.
+Work closely with your adviser, who will help you meet your anticipated target completion date.